-Common Course Numbering Degree and Certificate Requirements Degree Outcomes University Transfer Degrees Professional/Technical Degrees and Certificates the same course at different community and technical colleges in Washington.
+Common Course Numbering Degree and Certificate Requirements Degree Outcomes University Transfer Degrees Professional/Technical Degrees and Certificates colleges in Washington.
 Courses that are commonly shared among these colleges have identical designations.
 Courses identified as "common" between community and technical colleges are denoted with an ampersand (&) next to the department and course number.
 (Example: MATH& 141)